 A Sensible Solution

-The New NY Bridge will mean less congestion and frustration for motorists, with eight general traffic lanes, breakdown/emergency lanes, and a state-of-the-art traffic monitoring systems.
+The New NY Bridge will mean less congestion and frustration for motorists, with eight general traffic lanes, breakdown/emergency lanes, and a state-of-the-art traffic monitoring system.
 The new crossing will also be mass-transit ready, with space for Bus Rapid Transit as well as a design that can accommodate future light rail or commuter rail.
-The bridge will also feature a shared use path for pedestrians and cyclists.
+The bridge will also feature a shared-use path for pedestrians and cyclists.

 From Dysfunction To Construction